scope-sh/ponder-entrypoint/README.md

 - Supports both EntryPoint 0.6 and 0.7
 - Works on 30+ EVM chains
-- Conditional (only indexes the chain you're providing the RPC URL for)
+- Conditional (only indexes the chains you're providing the RPC URL for)

 ## Roadmap